-PDF editing has a reputation of being tricky and technical.
+PDF editing has a reputation for being tricky and technical.
 Adobe Acrobat Pro lives up to that reputation.
-By contrast, PDFpen makes marking up and basic editing child's play.
+By contrast, PDFpen makes marking up and basic editing child’s play.

 The Smile website contains helpful video tutorials for PDFpen, as well as a brief FAQ and a detailed knowledge base.
 A comprehensive PDF user’s manual is also available.
 You can contact support via email or an online form, and Smile say they work hard to respond within 24 hours, and usually respond much faster.
 I didn’t have the need to contact support during my review.